 Personal Protective Equipment (PPE) Requirements for Workers Handling Ammonia

-Ammonia is a common chemical used in refrigeration systems, fertilizer production, and industrial cleaning.
+😷 Ammonia PPE Ammonia is a common chemical used in refrigeration systems, fertilizer production, and industrial cleaning.
 While it’s useful, it can also be dangerous.
-Ammonia can irritate the eyes, skin, and respiratory system, and at high levels, it can be deadly
+Ammonia can irritate the eyes, skin, and r

 How Long Must Employers Keep Medical and Exposure Records?
 A Legal Overview

-When it comes to workplace safety and health, proper recordkeeping is not just good practice, it’s the law.
+Introduction When it comes to workplace safety and health, proper recordkeeping is not just good practice, it’s the law.
 Employers are required to keep certain medical and exposure records for their workers.
-These records are important for tracking long-term heal
+These records are importan